Ricky Santana

-Ricardo Santana Ortiz (born November 21, 1958), better known as Ricky Santana, is an American retired professional wrestler of Cuban descent who has worked for World Championship Wrestling, World Wrestling Federation, World Wrestling Council and the National Wrestling Alliance, All Japan, IWA Japan, Consejo Mundial de Lucha Libre, AAA.
+Ricardo Santana Ortiz (born November 21, 1958), better known as Ricky Santana, is an American retired professional wrestler of Puerto Rican descendent who has previous worked for World Championship Wrestling (WCW), World Wrestling Federation, World Wrestling Council (WWC) and the National Wrestling Alliance (NWA).
+He is also known for his time in internationally All Japan Pro Wrestling (AJPW), IWA Japan, Consejo Mundial de Lucha Libre (CMLL) and Lucha Libre AAA Worldwide (AAA).

 Professional wrestling career

 Santana debuted as a wrestler in 1980 after being trained at The Great Malenko wrestling school in south Florida.
-In 1985, Santana worked for NWA Texas Allstar Wrestling in San Antonio in June 1985 won the Texas Allstar Tag Team Championship as the Hoods with Tony Torres defeating Shawn Michaels and Paul Diamond, known as the American Force.
+From 1984 to 1985 Santana worked in the World Wrestling Federation as Aldo Marino.
+In 1985, Santana worked for NWA Texas Allstar Wrestling in San Antonio.
+In June 1985, he won the Texas Allstar Tag Team Championship as the Hoods with Tony Torres defeating Shawn Michaels and Paul Diamond, known as the American Force.
 In March 1986, he began wrestling in NWA Championship Wrestling from Florida, where he first met Fidel Sierra, who would later become his Tag Team partner for many years.
 A short time later, he went on to Portland for Pacific Northwest Wrestling.
 On October 4, 1986, he won the NWA Pacific Northwest Tag Team titles with Brady Boone from Mike Miller and Abdudah Dein.
 He lost the titles back to them on November 10, 1986.
 He then won the titles with Cocoa Samoa, on January 7, 1987 but lost them to Miller and Rip Oliver in May 1987.
 He won the NWA Pacific Northwest Heavyweight title from Oliver in March 1987.

 After he moved to the World Wrestling Council, he won the Puerto Rican Heavyweight title from Super Black Ninja in San Juan, Puerto Rico, on August 6, 1988.
 He lost it to Bobby Jaggers in October, but won it back on November 24, 1988.
 Santana won the WWC World Junior Heavyweight Championship from Profe on January 14, 1989.
 He lost it to Jonathon Holiday on April 2, 1989, in Caguas, Puerto Rico.
 Returning to the NWA, he won the Pacific Northwest Television Championship from Al Madril in February 1990.
 He also won the tag team titles four times with various partners between May 1990 and February 1991.

 In August 1991, Santana went to Japan for W*ING under the masked persona, the Iceman.
 After W*ING folded in 1994, he would use the Iceman gimmick in various Japanese promotions, including IWA Japan and Big Japan Pro Wrestling.